repmacrypn/VRgroup/README.md

 + an opportunity to get the name of the user you like
 + the ability to get access of short info about some customers

-Speaking about the app, there are many pages and eath of them is responsible for its logic.
+Speaking about the app, there are many pages and each of them is responsible for its logic.
 ___
 ## Login page features :sunglasses: